-When viewed from the front, the spine appears straight and rigid; however, when viewed from the side, a healthy spine is slightly S-shaped, with distinct curves.
-The curves are necessary for shock absorption and normal healthy movement.
+Even though spines look like they are straight and rigid when viewed from the front, a healthy spine is actually slightly s-shaped, with distinct curves.
+The curves are necessary for shock absorption and normal movement.

 Rib attachments add to the strength and stability of the thoracic spine.
 The thoracic spine is often less prone to injury because it is braced by the rib cage.
 Additionally, thoracic vertebrae do not rotate as much as vertebrae in the neck or lower back.

 Lumbar spine is your lower back.
 The vertebrae in this part of your spine are the largest because they bear the most of your body’s weight.
 This area has a wide range of motion and is responsible for most movement in the body—sitting, standing, pushing, etc.—making it more vulnerable to injury.

 Sacral spine is found in the sacrum, more commonly referred to as the tailbone.